henrysky/astroNN/docs/source/tools_apogee.rst

 `norm_spec` refers to the normalized spectra while `norm_spec_err` refers to the normalized spectra error

-.. note:: If you are planning to compile APOGEE dataset using astroNN, you can ignore this section as astroNN H5Compiler will load data from fits files directly and will take care everything.

 .. image:: con_mask_spectra.png
    :scale: 50 %